sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/5000 - concepts/0300 - draft-file-types.md

 - PDF
 - Microsoft Word documents (DOC and DOCX)

-### Sensible API and SDK
+### Sensible SDKs and API

-The Sensible API and SDKs support the following file types:
+The Sensible SDKs and API support the following file types:

 **Extraction**